×

 Voice actor Mike’s homemade home studio acoustic treatment

-One key thing Mike has done that many neglects are to treat the area above the microphone acoustically.
-There are reflections from the floor and ceiling, just as there are from the walls.
+One key thing Mike has done that many neglect is to treat the area above the microphone acoustically.
+There are reflections from the floor to ceiling, just as there are from the walls.
 Leaving out the dampening above the microphone will make a Reflexion filter and the acoustic treatment on the walls largely redundant.
-In the case of acoustic treatment, a job half done is a job you might as well not have even started!
-The floor can be trickier to treat.
-The best you can usually do is to reduce reflections somewhat rather than absorb the sound.
-Mike’s setup is okay because he has carpet.
-This setup can be considered comfortably mid-priced, mainly due to the office dividers.
-Office dividers are pretty pricey unless you find them in a skip or inherit them.

 Joyce’s mid-priced studio